jacobgonzales20/DumbTesla/README.md

 Requirements -
 A iPhone running a jailbreak and access to cydia, Currently there are 2 jailbreak tools available for iOS https://unc0ver.dev/ and https://checkra.in/ i personally use checkra1n as it's unpatchable.

+Note - Make sure you use TetherMe for your right iOS Version!

 Installation -
 1. You need to be jailbroken and have cydia installed
 2. You need to add the current repo in cydia http://apt.thebigboss.org/repofiles/cydia/ (Usually installed by default)
 3. You will need $5 as the tweak is paid sadly but #supportjailbreakdevs
 4. You will need to purchase the tweak called TetherMe (Which allows you to use a vpn with a hotspot)
 5. You will then need to install TetherMe
 6. You will then need to download a vpn app from the app store called windscribe
 6. Once installed head over to https://temp-mail.org/ to get a temp email